Believe me, before taking on this project I didn’t know how to reupholster dining chairs, but if I can do it, you can do it!

 Label each side (I used “F” for Front and “B” for Back…I know, so sophisticated) so that you know which one is which, but also so you know which side will be facing out.
 This side will ultimately be the side with the print on it.

-I ended up reusing the piping that I took off of the seat cushions.
-I don’t have a picture, but I took off the vinyl that you see below and used the piping inside.
+I didn't start out knowing how to reupholster a chair with piping so I ended up reusing the piping that I took off of the seat cushions as a guide.
+I don't have a picture, but I took off the vinyl that you see below and used the piping inside.

 Then measured out how long it needed to be by laying it along the existing piping on the seat backs and cut it to size.